An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.

-- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper and spray it with oil.
+- Preheat the oven to 400 degrees F. Line a rimmed baking sheet with parchment paper marked as safe for high heat and spray it with oil.

 - Pierce the sweet potato all over with a fork.
 Microwave until tender, about 5 minutes per side.

-- Allow to cool 5 minutes until easier to handle, then peel and mash well with a fork.
+- Allow the sweet potato to cool for 5 minutes until easier to handle, then peel and mash it well with a fork.

 - Add the mashed sweet potato to the egg mixture.
 Mix well.